numediart/ImmersiveSoundSpace/README.md

-# ImmersiveSoundSpace
+# Immersive Sound Space
 A bunch of scripts to follow wireless headphones in 3D space (based on HTC Vive trackers) and compute spacialized sound on Unity

+The cornerstone of this system is the HTC Tracker Position Sender Script in the Tracking directory.
+It is written in python and was made possible mainly thanks to [python openvr](https://github.com/cmbruns/pyopenvr) and [python-osc](https://github.com/attwad/python-osc).
+More instructions for the installation can be found [here](Tracking/README.md).

-Some helpful tools can be found in this [other repo](https://github.com/numediart/ISS_Utils).
+Some helpful tools to be used alongside this script can be found in this [other repo](https://github.com/numediart/ISS_Utils).

 ## License
 © - 2020 – UMONS - CLICK' Living Lab